Flu, COVID-19, cold, allergies—what’s the difference?

 - Muscle or body aches

-The seasonal flu (influenza) can cause mild to severe illness, and it can even cause serious complications that lead to death in children.
-The flu usually comes on very suddenly; your child may feel perfectly fine one day and be very sick the next, unlike COVID-19, which tends to start gradually.
+The seasonal flu (influenza) can cause mild to severe illness, and it can even cause serious complications that can lead to death.
+The flu usually comes on very suddenly; your child may feel perfectly fine one day and be very sick the next, unlike COVID-19, which tends have gradual symptom onset.

 - Runny nose